ThalesGroup/k6client-ciphertrust/README.md

 - Script to pre-configure Ciphertrust Manager and create environment for k6.
 - Script to create environment for k6 (assuming Ciphertrust Manager is already setup).

-### Common prerequisites for both of the above methods
+### Common prerequisites for all of the above methods
 1. Setup Linux system with Ubuntu with bash shell support.

    Other Linux distributions also might work.
 We have tested with Ubuntu 20.04.3 LTS.